SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Miss Neura/Algorithms/Naive Bayes Classifiers.md

-﻿Hey friends! 👋 It's me, Miss Neura, here today to unpack the Naive Bayes classifier.
+Hey friends! 👋 It's me, Miss Neura, here today to unpack the Naive Bayes classifier.

 Now I know "naive" doesn't sound very flattering in the name. 😅 But don't let that fool you!